Objectives

 -

-RSB’s published content by anyone requires written approval by RSB and entails payment of a fee in accordance with pricing scheme and
+RSB’s published content by anyone requires written approval by RSB and entails payment of a fee in accordance with pricing scheme

 For incorporating RS or parts of RS in national regulation and internal end user documents such as manuals, procedures among others, the following rules apply: